Jun 5, 2021

 The inner hall is almost a square in plan.
 Each of the three sides has a chamber each.
 The innermost chamber seen here is the Garbhagudi.
 The floor level of the sanctum is higher than the floor of the hall.
 The deity is Lord Mahaveera in meditation seated on a platform.
 The walls flanking the sanctum are covered with larger than life size sculptures.
 I'm not sure about the the two other innermost chambers, if they are just meditation rooms or Garbhagudi.
 The ceiling of this hall too are rich with geometric, floral and marine creatures.
 Here's the link to the post dedicated to this monolithic Jaina Basadi.

-The last of three is the oldest monolithic temple of Aihole known as Ravalnphadi temple.
+The last of three is the oldest monolithic temple of Aihole known as Ravalaphadi temple.
 This is said to be made in the VI Century.
 In terms of floor area, Ravanaphadi and Jaina Basadi could be same.
 As you see the temple façade is dominated by the doorway pillars and a pair of Nidhis.

 The interior consists of a main hall which in turn connects to three raised chambers on three sides.
 The walls between the chambers have large sculptures of Lord Shiva, Mahishasuramardini, Varaha and other legendary characters.